 Conclusion

 Exploring the world of words that end in 'X' reveals a fascinating glimpse into the intricacies of the English language.
-From scientific terminology to everyday slang, these words contribute to the richness and diversity of our vocabulary.
+So from scientific terminology to everyday slang, these words contribute to the richness and diversity of our vocabulary.
 Understanding the origins, usage, and evolving trends surrounding these words can enhance our communication skills and deepen our appreciation for the power of language.